Milan Blagojević - Namenska: Accidents

-In 1997 accident, eight employees were killed when the fire broke out in company's facilities.
+In a 1997 accident, eight employees were killed when the fire broke out in the company's facilities.
 On 21 September 2011, one employee was injured after minor fire in the production hall.
-On 25 June 2012, one employee was hurt after rocket fuel explosion on a production line.
+On 25 June 2012, one employee was hurt after a rocket fuel explosion on a production line.

 On 14 July 2017, fire broke out in one department of the factory, and two employees got life-threatening burns.
 The cause of fire was unsafe transport of goods (i.e. gunpowder) due to lacking protection measures of the company.
 Both employees, Milomir Milivojević and Milojko Ignjatović, later died due to large burns.
 In 2025, the Court of Appeal in Kragujevac overturned the first-instance verdict, acquitting one manager and reducing the sentence of the head of Safety and Occupational Health to two years in prison.

 On 2 August 2017, another fire broke out, hurting two employees, of which one had 35% of the body covered in burns.
-Following the accidents, the Prime Minister of Serbia Ana Brnabić and the Minister of Defence Aleksandar Vulin stated that the Government will continue to invest in factory's safety, but that "accidents will continue to happen until the full process automation is reached".
+Following the accidents, the Prime Minister of Serbia Ana Brnabić and the Minister of Defence Aleksandar Vulin stated that the government will continue to invest in the factory's safety, but that "accidents will continue to happen until the full process automation is reached".
 From 1995 until 2017, a total of 18 employees were killed in various accidents in production facilities of Milan Blagojević - Namenska.

 On 17 January 2018, another fire broke out while the employees were cleaning the precipitator of nitrocellulose, hurting two of them.
 On 10 October 2018, another employee was injured after minor explosion.